Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

-The proof of (ii) is similar: fix a scheme $X$ in $\sch$, as well as an object $L$ in $\T(X)$.
-We can consider $L$ as a cartesian section of $\T|_{\sch/X}$, and by the $\Pmor$-projection formula, we then have an exact morphism of triangulated $P/X$-fibred categories over $\sch/X$:
+The proof of (3) is similar: fix a scheme $X$ in $\sch$, as well as an object $L$ in $\T(X)$.
+Let $\T'$ be the restriction of $\T$ to $\sch/X$ as above.
+We can consider $L$ as a cartesian section of $\T'$, and by the $\Pmor$-projection formula, we then have an exact morphism of triangulated $\Pmorx X$-fibred categories over $\sch/X$:

-Here again, we can apply the preceding proposition and conclude. \end{proof}
+Here again, we can apply the preceding proposition and conclude.

-Recall from definition \ref{df:P-fibred_transversality} that we say $\T$ satisfies the transversality property with respect to proper morphisms (in $\S$) if the exchange transformation $Ex(\Delta_*^*):p^*f_* \rightarrow g_*q^*$ defined in \ref{num:exchanges2} is an isomorphism for any cartesian square $\Delta$ as soon as $f$ is a proper morphism (in $\S$). \begin{prop} Assume that $\T$ satisfies the support property.
-Then the following conditions are equivalent: \begin{itemize} \item[(a)] $\T$ satisfies the transversality property with respect to proper morphisms in $\S$. \item[(b)] For any cartesian square of $\sch$